rust-lang/book/ADMIN_TASKS.md

   of user input or external events like making a web request), keep the output inline but make a comment that contains `manual-regeneration` and instructions for manually updating the inline output.
+- If you don't want this example to even be attempted to be formatted by `rustfmt` (for example because the example doesn't parse on purpose), add a `rustfmt-ignore` file in the listing's directory and the reason it's not being formatted as the contents of that file (in case it's a rustfmt bug that might get fixed someday).

 ## See the effect of some change on the rendered book